 [First Name], We Want You Back

 Did you forget about your [Company Name] account?

-We recognize that not everyone can or enjoys writing.
+I recognize that not everyone can compose, or enjoys writing.
 However, for you to increase your profits and build your loyalty base, it’s a non-negotiable item!
 Still, you may be too busy in your practice to devote the time and energy to create and develop superior communication pieces (aka your content).
-In fact, it may not even be in your skill set.
+In fact, it may not even be in your skillset.